zhouqiansolab/KSNP/README.md

-# KSNP: DBG-based haplotype assembly using SNPs as K-mer
+# KSNP: DBG-based haplotyping using SNPs as K-mer

 ## Download and install